S3 method for class 'Line'

 Details

-If x is a Ray, than solid symbols show rays pointing in the lower hemisphere, and open symbols point into the upper hemisphere
+If x is a Ray and pch is NULL, solid symbols show rays pointing in the lower hemisphere, while open symbols point into the upper hemisphere.

 Examples